 Later I will combine the finished extract, honey and flower essence together.
 This blossom elixir is lovely all on its own, but in the summer I add a few of the dusky berries.
 Though not commonly consumed, the berries are completely edible and were eaten raw, dried boiled and stewed by many of our Pacific Northwest Indigenous peoples.
 While their flavour is mild as currants go, they nonetheless brought a delicious layer of dark fruity flavour and colour to the final concoction.

-Flowering Red Currant has fresh, slightly fruity aroma/flavour with what I can only describe as lime undertones and it makes a light, lively complement to the rich Paska.
-I infused the blossoms in vodka and whipping cream both of which went into the creamed cheese mixture (ricotta, cottage cheese, egg yolks, butter and ground almonds).
+Flowering Red Currant has fresh, slightly fruity aroma/flavour with what I can only describe as lime undertones and it made a light, lively complement to the rich Paska.
+I infused the blossoms in vodka and whipping cream both of which went into the creamed cheese mixture.
 I then hung it per family tradition in cheesecloth for two days so all the extraneous moisture drips out.
 And before hanging, I also minced a few fresh blossoms in!

-For the next version, I’m going to add a bit more of the vodka extract for extra oomph & flavour.
+This year I’m going to add a bit more of the vodka extract for extra oomph & flavour.
 (You know I love my oomph).
 I may also add violets – I can’t resist.
-I’ll share the details of the final Pashka recipe in the Gather Cookbook previews.
-Meanwhile, I’m going to try a few flowers out in syrup and make a blossom sugar for cakes, baking and confections – the possibilities are endless!
+I’m also going to make a syrup and make a blossom sugar for cakes, baking and confections – the possibilities are endless!

 If you’re interested in creating a Red Flowering Currant Elixir of your own, now (early April) is the time to gather the blossoms.
 Just remember the bees and hummingbirds!
 Flowering Red Currant is about 5 -to 10 feet tall and its leaves feature five lobes, are green and smooth while the undersides are paler and finely haired.
 Flowers vary from crimson red, hot pink to paler blushes.